 When we think of the ‘mastermind’ archetype, we imagine figures like Walter White on Breaking Bad, or Al Pacino in Scarface and The Godfather Part II.
 These are sneaky, manipulative anti-heroes, who never deal straight with anyone.
-They always have an ace up their sleeve, and there’s nobody they wouldn’t sell out.
+They always have an ace up their sleeve, and there’s nobody they wouldn’t sell out to.

 In business the truth is that most successful ‘masterminds’ aren’t mob bosses, rather they are the collected wisdom of an interdependent group of fellow business people.

 According to William Buist, CEO of Abelard Collaborative Consultancy, and founder of xTEN Club, mastermind groups are just that – a gathering of wise, experienced, people creating and identifying new ways for the business to thrive.
 Unlike the mob boss, often alone, business masterminds are found working with peers who share, create, support and embolden and hold each other accountable for the success they achieve.